 Online brands have so many options when it comes to choosing channels to sell on.
 Even if it’s not possible to sell across every single available channel, brands should at least choose a few top channels to sell through, rather than relying on direct traffic to their online store.

 As the largest ecommerce marketplace, Amazon can get your brand in front of millions of loyal shoppers.
 Combined with the right marketing strategies, selling on Amazon can be a great way to boost brand visibility.

 But with popularity also comes competition.
 The fast-growing marketplace attracts sellers as much as it does shoppers, so you might find yourself struggling to stand out.

 Shoppers choose to purchase through Amazon for fast, affordable shipping.
-However, the expensive fulfillment costs are another major consideration if you choose an option like Fulfillment by Amazon (FBA).
+However, the expensive inventory placement and order fulfillment costs are another major consideration if you choose an option like Fulfillment by Amazon (FBA).

 That’s why ShipBob offers Fulfillment by Merchant (FBM).
 If you decide to sell via Amazon, ShipBob recommends diversifying your fulfillment options (e.g., use both FBA and FBM) to maximize sales.
 Learn why sellers have moved off of Amazon to ShipBob for FBM here.

 “In contrast to working in the Amazon fulfillment dashboard, which looks like a Bloomberg terminal upon opening it, the ShipBob dashboard is awesome and extremely user-friendly.”Steve Staffan, Founder and CEO of Brummell

 Walmart Marketplace is a channel for third-party sellers to sell their products to Walmart.com shoppers.